Be a Citizen of Action

 Further the dialogue surrounding animal welfare issues with friends and families.
 Make sure the people that care are getting the latest information by sharing our feeds.

 Laws are of limited value if not enforced so it’s all our jobs to encourage law enforcement agencies to crack down on cruelty.
 And we CAN make a difference!
 After a shared campaign of Animal Wellness Action and The Center for a Humane Economy, Governor Inslee of Washington ordered the Fish and Wildlife Department to stop wiping out entire wolf packs of endangered wolves.

-So be sure you speak out when you see an injustice against any animal by contacting executive agencies, such as agricultural and wildlife agencies.
-For any information you have about the inhumane treatment of captive, farmed or companion animals, wildlife trafficking or environmental crimes, you can call The Environment and Natural Resources Division of the U.S. Department of Justice at 202-514-2701.
+Speak out with any information you have about the inhumane treatment of captive, farmed or companion animals, wildlife trafficking or environmental crimes by calling The Environment and Natural Resources Division of the U.S. Department of Justice at 202-514-2701.

-You can also help by sending any tips you have about the cruel spectacle of illegal animal fighting here:
+And send tips about the cruel spectacle of illegal animal fighting here: email@example.com

 Here are some cookbooks that will help you get started: